DHTMLX/docs-kanban/docs/api/methods/js_kanban_deleterow_method.md

 ### Description

-@short: removes the specified row from datastore of Kanban
+@short: Removes the specified row from datastore of Kanban

 ### Usage